-Items may be exchanged only with pre-approval by phone or email within 14 days of receipt of your order according to delivery confirmation by USPS.
-If the item is a gift, the policy is 14 days after the gift is given.
+Items may be exchanged only with pre-approval by email within 30 days of receipt of your order according to delivery confirmation by USPS.
+Items purchased for the holidays starting November 1st may be exchanged until January 30 of the following year.

 Items may be exchanged only for another item of equal or greater value, with any price difference being paid for by the customer.
 Please contact me for instructions if your exchange requires further payment.
 Please do not email your credit card info - it is not secure.
 Rapt in Maille is not responsible for any personal information sent by email.

 When returning an item for exchange, please read the following instructions:

 1.)
 Customer is responsible for all shipping charges.
 Please include a check made out to Rapt in Maille for $7 for return priority mail shipping.

 2.)
 Pack the item well to protect from damage during shipping.
 The customer is solely responsible for providing safe shipment.
 I recommend a box or padded envelope.
 Please do not send any item back unprotected in a standard envelope.

 3.)
 Be sure to include a note in the package with the exchange details and your return shipping address.

 4.)
 I also recommend insuring your package and procuring a tracking number.